UWE-Ruby/week-01/README.md

 The objective of these exercises are to set up tools and processes that you will use for many weeks and months to come as a developer.
 Quickly scanning the tasks that lay ahead you will get the distinct impression that the majority of your time is not actually learning the Ruby language.
 That is indeed an accurate observation (+1 point).
 This is not an oversight.

-It is important to take the time to understand your tools and start to become acquainted with the development community.
-These skills will assist you immediately and down the road as well.
+It is important to take the time to become acquainted with a number of great time saving tools.
+As well as starting to reach out to the development community.
+Trust me that the efforts spent here will help build skills that will come to your aid in short amount of time.

 Despite all this non-Ruby business there is a portion where you will actually start to learn Ruby syntax.
-So never fear you write some delicious Ruby code this week!
+So never fear you'll write some delicious Ruby code this week!

 ### Objective